russiantech/simplovely/frontend/web/more_features.md

  <!--  -->
  I want volume services to be advertised in the laundry services.
  Merge & Use texts by the right grid and add sign-up button for users.

+ 06th/07th of JULY 2025, that's saturday/sunday

+Simplylovely updates -
+Full crud implimentations for users admin now can create, update, delete and see all users list.
+Full crud implimentations for plans, admin now can create, update, delete and see all plans list.
+Direct plan subscription for users. and debugging.
+User page adjusted to responsiveness.
+Fix 401 - authorization errors Updated app configuration to cater scalably for backend/frontend payment integrations and testing.
+02-------------
+Also worked on the Summer reg page and made changes as MD suggested.